oracle-samples/oci-data-science-ai-samples/ai_services/anomaly_detection/data_preprocessing_examples/oci_data_flow_based_examples/sharding.md

 You want the system to automatically perform "Columnar Data Sharding" on input data.
-For example, you have a large number of signals and you want to group 300 at a time to detect anomalies using OCI Anomaly Detection
+For example, you have a large number of signals and you want to group 300 columns at a time to detect anomalies using OCI Anomaly Detection

 ## Steps